ffhibnese/GIFD_Gradient_Inversion_Attack/README.md

 gradient matching loss is selected as the final reconstruction.
 The per-layer radii are configured through `max_radius_*` in the yml files.

+### Optimization schedule

+Each search stage runs `steps[k]` Adam iterations starting from `lr_io[k]` (0.1 by default).
+The learning rate is not constant: it follows `get_lr` in `inversefed/reconstruction_algorithms.py`, which linearly warms the rate up from 0 over the first 1/20 of the iterations (`rampup = 0.05`) and then decays it to 0 with a cosine profile over the remaining 3/4 of them (`rampdown = 0.75`).

+By default every stage restarts that schedule, so each layer gets its own warm-up and decay.
+Setting `lr_same_pace: true` instead computes `t` over the total number of iterations of all stages, so the whole hierarchy shares one warm-up and one decay; this currently only affects the StyleGAN2 path.

 ### Label mapping

 Under label inconsistency the label inferred from the shared gradients belongs to